Melania Trump attends first official event in 24 days

-Washington (CNN)First lady Melania Trump, who has not been seen publicly for the past 24 days, attended an official White House event with President Donald Trump Monday afternoon.
+Washington (CNN)First lady Melania Trump, who had not been seen publicly for the past 24 days, attended an official White House event with President Donald Trump Monday afternoon.

 The event, a private East Room reception for more than 40 Gold Star military families, was not in and of itself an unusual activity for the first lady of the United States.
-However, the first lady's absence makes her appearance all the more newsworthy.
+However, the first lady's absence made her appearance all the more newsworthy.

+In a statement Monday night, Trump said it was a privilege to welcome the military families to the White House, and she thanked them and military members more broadly for their service.

+"To all those who have lost loved ones in service to our country, our nation grieves with you," her statement read.
+"It is a solemn reminder that we, the American people, are able to live as freely as we do because of the selfless sacrifices of our men and women in uniform.
+We remain indebted to each of them and we honor them today, together, with their families."

 The Gold Star event on Monday was closed to the press, with no opportunity for media photos or video, a decision made out of respect for the military family members, Trump's communications director Stephanie Grisham told CNN.
-It's the same treatment a similar event the Trump's hosted last year got.
+It's the same treatment a similar event the Trumps hosted last year got.

 A person inside the room told CNN's Jeff Zeleny that the President made a lighthearted joke about the first lady's extended absence from public view, saying the media was asking: "Where's Melania?"